asitkumar47/asitk/11_basic_models/msdTheory.md

 ---

-## 3. Time Constant of a second order system
+## 3. Time constant of a second order system

-The time constant $ \tau $ describes how quickly the system’s response decays.
-For a **first-order system**, the time constant is the time it takes for the response to decay to $ 1/e $ of its initial value.
+The time constant $\tau$ describes how quickly the system’s response decays.
+For a **first-order system**, the time constant is the time it takes for the response to decay to $1/e$ of its initial value.

-For a **second-order system**, the dominant time constant is related to the real part of the eigenvalues of $$ A $$.
+For a **second-order system**, the dominant time constant is related to the real part of the eigenvalues of $A$.
 The characteristic equation is:

 $$ s^2 + 2\zeta \omega_n s + \omega_n^2 = 0 $$